Atlantic University School of Medicine: History

 The college ended its last academic semester in December 2017.
 Per ECFMG, those students who had completed MD by end of 2017, and those who had transferred out of AUSOM by the end of 2017 and resumed their medical education with another accredited university in 2018, were eligible to apply for USMLE Steps and ECGMG graduation certification upon finishing medical school at another accredited university..
 After closure, AUSOM's website remained active for some time.
 Students who had not graduated with MD by December 2017 had to transfer to other medical schools to complete graduation.
 Students who had graduated with MD prior to December 2017 were not affected.

 Programs

-The college accepted both Lucian and foreign students, offering a scholarship program for qualified Lucian residents.
+The college accepted both St. Lucian and foreign students, offering a scholarship program for qualified St. Lucian residents.

 The primary educational programs at AUSOM were: a two-year premed course of study; a four-year medical curriculum, which led to a Doctor of Medicine degree; and a six-year track that combined the premed and medical training.
 In addition to theoretical and academic training, students were required to complete 48 weeks of clinical clerkships.
 Students participated in community health clinics from their first year of study, offering basic health checks, diabetes screenings, and basic eye examinations.